Home

 International Trade Shows

-Part One -- Click Here for Part Two
+Part One - Click Here for Part Two

-International trade shows and trade fairs offer immense opportunity for establishing global contacts, evaluating your product’s export suitability; and gaining exposure to potential suppliers, in-country distributors and customers before making any sizable financial commitments.
+International trade shows and world trade fairs offer immense opportunity for establishing global contacts, evaluating your product’s export suitability; and gaining exposure to potential suppliers, in-country distributors and customers before making any sizable financial commitments.

 The following international exhibiting tips, provided by nationally recognized tradeshow expert Susan Friedmann, will help position you for success and reduce concerns, as you plan your global event strategy.